U.S. Geological Survey Manual

 (3) Organizational Manager (Science/Cost Center Management Level).

-(6) In the case of imminent danger, employees or their representatives should make reports to the line supervisor or local management by the most expeditious means available and follow up with documentation within the Inspection and Abatement System (IAS).
+(4) In the case of imminent danger, employees or their representatives should make reports to the line supervisor, the CDSPC or organizational management by the most expeditious means available.
 Imminent danger refers to any condition or practice that could reasonably be expected to cause death or serious physical harm before normal abatement actions can be taken.

-(7) Imminent danger conditions will be investigated by managers and supervisors within 24 hours, potentially serious conditions investigated within 3 working days, and other hazardous conditions investigated within 20 working days.
+(5) Imminent danger conditions will be investigated by line managers and/or the CDSPC within 24 hours, potentially serious conditions investigated within 3 working days, and other hazardous conditions investigated within 20 working days.

 4. Formal Employee Reports of Unsafe or Unhealthful Conditions.

-C. Both SMIS and Web forms reporting tools and the Form 9-3074 allow employees the opportunity to remain anonymous.
+B. Use of the SMIS allows employees the opportunity to request anonymity.
 Anonymous reports shall be investigated in the same manner as signed reports.
-Employees submitting signed reports that request anonymity will have their identities kept confidential to anyone other than those authorized by the Occupational Safety and Health (OSH) Act.
+Employees submitting anonymous reports will have their identities kept confidential to anyone other than those authorized by the Occupational Safety and Health (OSH) Act, e.g. local, regional, or Bureau OSH staff.

-E. Upon investigation of the unsafe condition report and confirming validity of a hazardous condition, a written "Notice of Unsafe or Unhealthful Condition" (Notice) will be conspicuously posted at or near each location where a hazardous working condition exists until the condition is abated or for three working days, whichever is longer.
+A. Upon investigation of any unsafe condition report and confirming validity of a hazardous condition, a written "Notice of Unsafe or Unhealthful Condition" (Notice) will be conspicuously posted at or near each location where a hazardous working condition exists until the condition is abated or for three working days, whichever is longer.
 If not practical, the Notice will be posted where it is readily observable by all affected employees.
-For USGS purposes, the Notice can be the posting of Form 9-3074 or the unsafe condition report within the IAS.
+For USGS purposes, the Notice can be the posting of a print out of the SMIS Unsafe Condition Report depicting the condition, mitigation measures and proposed corrective action(s).
+Note: Reporting Employee and Supervisor Information shall be purged from the report prior to posting to ensure reporter anonymity.

 A. An employee is not to be subjected to restraint, interference, coercion, discrimination, or reprisal for filing a report of an unsafe or unhealthful working condition or for participating in Bureau OSH program activities.
 All employees have these rights as detailed in section 19 of the OSH Act, Executive Order 12196, and 29 CFR 1960.
 All employees also have the right to decline to perform his or her assigned task because of a reasonable belief that the task poses an imminent risk of death or serious bodily harm coupled with insufficient time to seek effective redress through normal hazard reporting and abatement procedures established in accordance with 29 CFR 1960 and detailed within this chapter.

 C. Copies of investigation findings for allegations of reprisal shall be provided to the Bureau OSH Program Manager.
-A copy will also be provided to the Secretary of Labor upon request.
+A copy will also be provided to the Secretary, U.S. Department of Labor upon request.

-D. The OSH Council shall be kept advised of activity regarding allegations of reprisal and any determinations thereof.
+D. The Bureau DASHO and Bureau OSH Program Manager shall be kept advised of activity regarding allegations of reprisal and any determinations thereof.

 A. Director.
-Directs Unsafe Condition Reporting and Employee Allegations of Reprisal activities through the Designated Agency Safety and Health Official.
+Directs Unsafe Condition Reporting and Employee Allegations of Reprisal activities through the Bureau DASHO.

 B. Associate and Regional Directors.